nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 ![reverse_proxy_arch image](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/reverse_proxy_arch.png)
 ## Sub mounting an application using DispatcherMiddleware class
 * DispatcherMiddleware class can be used to dispatch one or more flask applications each with different URL prefix
-* Each URL prefix should start witha
+* Each URL prefix should start with a `/` (example `/app1`)
+* If no prefixes are matched, the DispatcherMiddleware can be configured to route the requests to a particular flask application or send a No

 ### extract variables from URL segments
 ```py